 Four New Trustees Join Barrow Neurological Foundation Board

-PHOENIX (Feb.
-10, 2019) – Barrow Neurological Foundation has appointed four new trustees to its Board of Trustees: Jean Feuer, Amanda Garmany, Bradley Grossman, and Ellen P. Katz.
-Lisa Handley has resumed her trustee responsibilities after a year-long hiatus.
-Board members provide governance to fulfill Barrow Neurological Foundation’s mission to be the catalyst for donors’ passion to provide the means necessary for the world’s leading specialists at Barrow Neurological Institute to save lives.
+Barrow Neurological Foundation appointed four new members to the Board of Trustees further strengthening the board during these unprecedented, challenging times.
+Alexis Glascock, Pierre LeRoy, Andy McCain, and Heidi Teets join existing board members to provide governance in fulfilling Barrow Neurological Foundation’s mission to be the catalyst for donors’ passion to provide the means necessary for the world’s leading specialists at Barrow Neurological Institute to save lives.